AlibabaCloudDocs/eip/intl.en-US/FAQ/Associate with and disassociate from a cloud resource.md

 -   HAVIPs

-    Each HAVIP can be associated with only one EIP.
+    You can associate an HAVIP with only one EIP.

 -   SLB instances

-    Each internal-facing SLB instance can be associated with only one EIP.
+    You can associate an internal-facing SLB instance with only one EIP.

 ## Can I associate an EIP with an SLB instance?

 You can associate an EIP with only an internal-facing SLB instance instead of an Internet-facing SLB instance.
-Each internal-facing SLB instance can be associated with only one EIP.
+You can associate an internal-facing SLB instance with only one EIP.
 You must associate an EIP with an internal-facing SLB instance in the EIP console instead of the SLB console.

-## Why am I unable to see the associated SLB instance in the EIP console?
+## Why am I unable to view the associated SLB instance in the EIP console?

 Possible reasons are: